hilary3211/Reach-project/readme.md

 ---

-<p align="center"> This Project is a battleship implementation on the blockchain
+<p align="center"> This Project is a loopale rock, paper, scissors implementation on the blockchain
     <br>
 </p>